Ten Free Tech Support Tools

 #7,8 -- Some programs cannot be uninstalled by the Windows "Add/Remove Programs" function.
 For those stubborn clingers, try the Revo Uninstaller program.
 Note the link to the portable version at the bottom of the download page.
 If you are trying to rid a brand-new system of all the unnecessary junk programs that came installed on it, try the free PC Decrapifier utility.
 Both can be launched directly from a USB drive.

-#9 -- In cases where Internet Explorer is not functioning, and no other browser is installed, the portable version of Mozilla Firefox will help you get access to the Web, so you can find diagnostic information, updated drivers, or any additional software you may need.
-Since it runs from your flash drive, the portable Firefox won't leave anything behind (cookies, history, cache) on the machine where you run it.
-You can also customize the portable version with your bookmarks and Firefox extensions.
+#9 -- In cases where Internet Explorer or Edge is not functioning, and no other browser is installed, the portable version of Chrome or Mozilla Firefox will help you get access to the Web, so you can find diagnostic information, updated drivers, or any additional software you may need.
+Since they run from your flash drive, the portable browser won't leave anything behind (cookies, history, cache) on the machine where you run it.
+You can also customize the portable version with your bookmarks and extensions.

 Sometimes a virus infection or other problem prevents you from booting directly from a system's hard drive.
 In these cases, you need a bootable recovery/rescue tool on a CD or USB drive.
 AVG offers a free rescue kit for downloading and disinfecting your system.
 Boot your system from the AVG Rescue CD, and it'll automatically scan your computer's hard drive for viruses and quarantine them.

-So what's in your wallet, uhh, I mean portable toolbox?
+So what's in your wallet, uhh, I mean tech support toolbox?
 Post your comment or question below...

 This article was posted by Bob Rankin on 28 Mar 2013